 Nephrocalcinosis is a disorder in which there is too much calcium deposited in the kidneys.
-This condition is common in premature babies.
+It is common in premature babies.

 Any disorder that leads to high levels of calcium in the blood or urine may lead to nephrocalcinosis.
 In nephrocalcinosis, calcium deposits form in the kidney tissue itself.
 Most of the time, both kidneys are affected.

 Nephrocalcinosis is related to, but not the same as, kidney stones (nephrolithiasis).

 - Chronic glomerulonephritis

 - Primary hyperoxaluria

 Most of the time, there are no early symptoms of nephrocalcinosis beyond those of the condition causing the problem.

 People who also have kidney stones may have: